Lindy Waters III

-Lindy Waters III (born July 28, 1997) is a Kiowa and Cherokee-American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Lindy Waters III (born July 28, 1997) is a Kiowa and Cherokee-American professional basketball player for the Beijing Ducks of the Chinese Basketball Association (CBA).
 He played college basketball for the Oklahoma State Cowboys.
-He was named a finalist for the NBA 2023–24 Social Justice Champion Award for the work his foundation does to support Native American youth through sports, health and wellness.
+Waters entered the NBA in 2022 and has played for the Oklahoma City Thunder, the Golden State Warriors, and the Detroit Pistons as well as the Spurs.
+He was named a finalist for the NBA 2023–24 Social Justice Champion Award.

 Early life

 Waters was born on July 28, 1997, to Lindy Waters Jr. and Lisa Waters.
+Waters is an enrolled citizen of the Kiowa tribe, and he is also of Cherokee Nation descent.
+His mother is of Cherokee and Irish descent, while his father is a full-blooded Native American.

 Waters attended Norman North High School.
 During his senior year, he posed for a picture with an airsoft gun after losing a bet with friends.
 Waters was expelled after the incident and transferred to Sunrise Christian Academy.
-After several months, he was allowed to return to Norman North and re-joined the basketball team, helping the team reach the state title game.
+After several months, he was allowed to return to Norman North.
+He re-joined the basketball team, helping the team reach the state title game.

 In November 2015, Waters committed to playing college basketball for Oklahoma State.